csci399-enterprisesoftwaredevelopment/syllabus/README.md

 ## Grading

-* Class Participation – 30%
-* Homework – 70%
+The final grade for the course is based on 6 grades as follows:

+    Two assigned in-class tests.
+Each test counts as a separate grade.
+    Daily quizzes and minor assignments – collectively count as 1 grade.
+(No make-ups will be given, but lowest two quiz grades will be dropped.)
+    Programming assignments – collectively count as 2 grades.
+    Course project – counts as 2 grades.
+    Lowest grade from above 7 grades will be dropped.
+If the lowest grade corresponds to the course project or the collective grade for the programming assignments, only one of the associated grades will be dropped.

 ## Statements on Plagiarism

 ### SCPS

-> New York University takes plagiarism very seriously and regards it as a form of fraud.
+> The College of Charleston takes plagiarism very seriously and regards it as a form of fraud.
 The definition of plagiarism that has been adopted by the School of Continuing and Professional Studies is as follows: "Plagiarism is presenting someone else's work as though it were one's own.
 More specifically, plagiarism is to present as one's own words quoted without quotation marks from another writer; a paraphrased passage from another writer’s work; or facts or ideas gathered, organized, and reported by someone else, orally and/or in writing.
 Since plagiarism is a matter of fact, not of the student's intention, it is crucial that acknowledgement of the sources be accurate and complete.
 Even where there is not a conscious intention to deceive, the failure to make appropriate acknowledgement constitutes plagiarism.
 Penalties for plagiarism range from failure for a paper or course to dismissal from the University.

 ### Instructor